 Using these datasets, we construct four tasks.
 Using the top block and Lerer et al. (\citeyear{lerer2016learning}) datasets, the \textbf{binary stability} task requires the model to give a judgment on whether a given tower is stable or not.
 In contrast, the \textbf{x-only} task requires the model to return a single integer that moves the block along the $x$-axis (see Fig.~\ref{fig:main}).
 Here, the goal is to improve the stability of the tower by moving the block closer to the centre.
 In both tasks, the model must attend to the displacement of the top block from the centre point of the tower, both to judge its stability and to choose an appropriate counter-displacement to stabilize the tower.
 However, the latter case is framed interactively.

-With the side block dataset, we also construct an \textbf{x-only} task, again requiring the model to give an integer to move the block to the most central position.
-In contrast, the \textbf{x-y} task requires the model to give two integers to move the block to the most stable position in both the $x$- and $y$-dimensions (see Fig.~\ref{fig:main}).
-The x-only tasks are identical except that the range of correct integers is different due to the different block displacements.
-Moreover, models should be readily able to generalize from the x-y task to the x-only tasks, thanks to their being identical problems on the $x$-dimension.
+The \textbf{x-only} task for the side block dataset again requires the model to give an integer to move the block to the most central position.
+The x-only tasks are identical except for the range of correct integers due to the different block displacements.
+The \textbf{x-y} task requires the model give two integers to move the block in both the $x$- and $y$-dimensions (see Fig.~\ref{fig:main}).
+Moreover, models should be readily able to generalize from the x-y task to the x-only tasks, due to their being identical problems on the $x$-dimension.
 The prompts for each task are included in Appendix \ref{app:prompts}.